What is Where in Niue?

 Walk down sea tracks like the Puluhiki Sea Track and the Motu Sea Track, both narrow gravel roads that need to be driven with care (don’t attempt after heavy rain).

 For accommodation, the village offers the Lialagi Units in an old school building and the Taoke Fales.

 This village on the northwest coast of Niue sits just below Tuapa.
 Makefu is home to a couple of popular natural attractions, including the Avaiki Cave and the Palaha Cave.

 The Makefu Sea Track is also worth checking out to see vaka (canoes) and watch whales and dolphins from the shore.

-Accommodation in the area includes Turtle Lodge, the Anaiki Motel and Lolani’s Retreat.
+Accommodations in the area include Anaiki Motel and Lolani’s Retreat.

 A smaller village on the northwestern tip of Niue, Hikutavake is home to a few famous Niue sights.